14 Danger Zone

 We see a lot of issues with machine learning approaches, and many of them are the same as those that come up with statistical models, but some are more unique to the machine learning world.
 A starting point is that many forget to create a baseline model, and instead jump right into a complicated model.
 This is a problem because it is hard to improve performance if you don’t know what a good baseline score is.
 So create that baseline model and iterate from there.

 When choosing a model or set of models, one should have a valid reason for the choice.
-Some less stellar reasons include using a model just because it seems popular, or just because it’s the only one you know.
-In addition, as mentioned with other types of models, you want to avoid using older methods that really don’t perform well in most situations compared to others4.
+Some less stellar reasons include using a model just because it seems popular in machine learning.
+And as mentioned with other types of models, you want to avoid using older methods that really don’t perform well in most situations compared to others4.

 14.3.2 Classification